bhoov/hamux/README.md

 You are free to install the best version of [`jaxlib`](https://jax.readthedocs.io/en/latest/installation.html) that is consistent with your hardware.

+## Philosophy

+HAMUX v0.2.0 is designed to be as minimal, barebones, and close to the underlying JAX infrastructure as possible.
+At its simplest, HAMs are energy functions that are defined by assembling smaller energy functions together in a hypergraph.
+That is all this library provides in `src/hamux.py`.
+This is in contrast to HAMUX v0.1.0 which tried to be a batteries included library reimplementing many common layers in Deep Learning.

+Extensibility will be provided through tutorials and code snippets in the documentation (in development).
+Contributions to the main library will be limited fundamental improvements to the hypergraph abstraction.
+See [Contributing](#Contributing) for more details.

 ## A Universal Abstraction for Hopfield Networks